ivandotv/radio-browser-api/README.md

   votes: number // Number of votes for this station
   lastChangeTime: Date // Last time when the stream information was changed in the database
   codec: string // The codec of this stream recorded at the last check.
-  bitrate: number // The bitrate of this stream recorded at the last check.
+  bitrate: number // The bitrate of this stream was recorded at the last check.
   hls: boolean // Mark if this stream is using HLS distribution or non-HLS.
   lastCheckOk: boolean // The current online/offline state of this stream.
   lastCheckTime: Date // The last time when any radio-browser server checked the online state of this stream